wzh99/IRL/README.md

 ## Introduction

-This project aims to building a complete intermediate representation language and cover several technical aspects of a programming language, including compilation, analysis, optimization, execution, etc. It is designed so that IR can be directly and easily constructed by hand, without translation from higher level languages.
+This project aims to building a complete intermediate representation language and cover several technical aspects of a programming language, including compilation, optimization, execution, etc. It is designed so that IR can be directly and easily constructed by hand, without translation from higher level languages.
 The functionality is quite similar to [LLVM](https://www.llvm.org), but simplified and adjusted to suit the need of research.
-This project is written in pure and safe Rust, except for the VM, where some `unsafe` code appears, but safe indeed.
+This project is written in pure and safe Rust, except for the interpreter, where some `unsafe` code appears, but safe indeed.

 ## Language